Joseph Furse

 Research Interests

-Dr. Furse's research interests are primarily involved with teacher recruitment, development, and retention in Career & Technical Education/Technology & Engineering Education.
+Dr. Furse's research interests are primarily involved with teacher recruitment, professional development, and retention in Career & Technical Education/Technology & Engineering Education.
 His current research/creative projects include investigating the impacts of a statewide early-career mentoring program for CTE teachers, investigating the impact of pre-professional organizations on pre-service Technology & Engineering Education teachers, understanding the experiences of women in undergraduate engineering programs, and developing standards and curriculum for a high school additive manufacturing course.

 Awards